multicore-locks/litl/README.md

 | **TTAS-EPFL** | [AND] | original (spin) | ttas-ls | From libslock |

 Note that the pthread-adaptive and pthread-interpose wrappers are provided only for fair comparison with the other algorithms (i.e., to introduce the same library interposition overhead).

-**The code of these locks is not publicly available for the moment due to possible patent restrictions.*

 ### Support for condition variables